Stendarpaval/mob-attack-tool/README.md

 Clicking on the Mob Attack button in the dialog window will then whisper a message to the GM with the mob attack results.
 Furthermore, the weapon item is rolled the number of times that an attack would hit.

+## New

+You can choose to either use the official Mob Rules, or you can let each creature in the mob attack individually.
+Go to Mob Attack Tool's settings to set your preference.

 ## Examples

 ![MAT-video-v0 0 3](https://user-images.githubusercontent.com/17188192/110196581-c81b2f00-7e45-11eb-908a-f0fd73567e10.gif)